 Latest Barracuda Networks vulnerabilities #

-Certain versions of Barracuda Networks Barracuda Message Archiver (BMA) are affected by a reflected Cross-Site Scripting (XSS) N-Day vulnerability.
+Certain versions of Barracuda Networks Barracuda Message Archiver (BMA) are affected by a reflected Cross-Site Scripting (XSS) vulnerability.
 The vulnerability results from the URL error query parameter not being properly sanitized.
 This allows an adversary to inject malicious JavaScript into the DOM of the login panel.
 The malicious JavaScript could include a keystroke logger, as demonstrated in the initial disclosure, or leverage other post exploitation tooling like BeEF.
+This vulnerability has been designated CVE-2025-8319 and has been rated medium with a CVSS score of 6.1.

 The following versions are affected